enzo-project/enzo-dev/doc/manual/source/physics/star_particles.rst

 with a side ``StarFeedbackDistRadius+1``.
 This cube can be cropped to the cells that are ``StarFeedbackDistCellStep`` cells away from the center cell, counted only in steps in Cartesian directions.
-Below we show a couple of *two-dimensional* examples with
+Below we show a couple of *two-dimensional* examples.
+The number on the cells indicates the number cell steps each is from the central cell.

 * ``StarFeedbackDistRadius = 1``